 As part of a network of Cycle Superhighways across London, CS11 will improve conditions for existing cyclists by largely separating them from other vehicles between Swiss Cottage and the West End.

-As part of CS11, we will make significant changes to existing road layouts and junctions to make them safer and more convenient for cyclists and pedestrians.
+We will make significant changes to existing road layouts and junctions along CS11 to make them clearer, safer and more convenient for cyclists and pedestrians.

 In early 2016 we consulted on detailed proposals for the Cycle Superhighway 11 route from Swiss Cottage southwards towards the West End.